Prolato Clinical Research Center | Houston, TX

 Subprotocol A and B: Participant must be positive for at least one of the following autoantibodies at screening (performed by central laboratory) or through documented history:

-Subprotocol A and B: If receiving any of the following medications, participants must be on these doses prior to day 1:
+Subprotocol A and B: If receiving any of the following medications, participants must be on these doses prior to Day 1:

-Subprotocol C: Refractory disease defined as:
+Subprotocol C (Part A and Part B): Refractory disease defined as:

-Moderate to severe active disease despite having received treatment with:
+Active disease despite having received treatment with:

 Inadequate response or intolerance to csDMARDs, bDMARDs, and tsDMARDs should be defined as: